Integrating Movable Antennas and Intelligent Reflecting Surfaces for Coverage Enhancement: Simulation Results

 Fig. \ref{Fig:SNR_vs_M} depicts the worst-case SNR performance versus the number of transmit MAs, under the setting of $A = 8\lambda$, $L = 3$, and $N_{\rm e} = 20$.
 We observe that the area-adaptive MA-staIRS scheme initially underperforms the FPA-(area-adaptive IRS) scheme at small $M$ values (e.g., $M=2$ versus $60$ IRS elements), as its limited spatial processing capability is insufficient to rival the benefits of dynamically tuned IRS elements.
-Nevertheless, as $M$ increases, the area-adaptive MA-staIRS scheme improves steadily and eventually achieves superior performance, owing to the enhanced spatial degrees of freedom provided by additional MAs.
-Meanwhile, the shared MA-staIRS scheme, initially limited by its common MA positioning across all areas, also exhibits a narrowing performance gap with the FPA-(area-adaptive IRS) scheme as $M$ grows, indicating that more MAs can partially compensate for its lack of area-specific adaptability.
-These results collectively demonstrate that MA-based systems with static IRSs require a sufficient number of transmit antennas to overcome their initial disadvantage relative to the FPA-based system with area-adaptive IRSs, highlighting the importance of proper MA-IRS dimensioning in practical implementations.
+Nevertheless, as $M$ increases, the area-adaptive MA-staIRS scheme improves steadily and eventually achieves superior performance, benefiting from the enhanced spatial degrees of freedom provided by additional MAs.
+Meanwhile, the shared MA-staIRS scheme, though constrained by common MA positioning, also narrows its performance gap with the FPA-(area-adaptive IRS) scheme as $M$ grows, indicating that more MAs can partially offset the lack of area-specific adaptability.

+Fig.~\ref{Fig:SNR_vs_M} shows the worst-case SNR versus the number of transmit MAs for $A=8\lambda$, $L=3$, and $N_{\rm e}=20$.
+The area-adaptive MA-staIRS scheme initially underperforms the FPA-area-adaptive IRS scheme at small $M$ (e.g., $M=2$ versus 60 IRS elements) due to its limited spatial processing capability.
+As $M$ increases, its performance improves steadily and eventually surpasses that of the FPA-area-adaptive IRS scheme, benefiting from the additional spatial degrees of freedom.
+The shared MA-staIRS scheme, though constrained by common MA positioning, also narrows its performance gap with the FPA-area-adaptive IRS scheme as $M$ grows, indicating that more MAs can partially offset the lack of area-specific adaptability.
+These results show that MA-based systems with static IRSs require a sufficient number of transmit antennas to overcome their initial disadvantage relative to FPA-based systems with area-adaptive IRSs, underscoring the need for proper MA-IRS dimensioning in practice.

 In Fig. \ref{Fig:SNR_vs_elements}, we examine the impact of the number of elements per IRS on the worst-case SNR performance with $A = 5\lambda$ and $L = 3$.
 As expected, the worst-case SNR increases with $N_{\rm e}$ across all schemes, as more IRS elements provide stronger passive beamforming gain.
 While both static and area-adaptive IRS configurations benefit from this increase, the gain is more pronounced in schemes with adaptive IRSs.
 This explains not only the observed crossover between the area-adaptive MA-staIRS and FPA-(area-adaptive IRS) schemes, but also the widening performance gap between the area-adaptive MA-IRS and area-adaptive MA-staIRS schemes.